Manuteaa/dbd_autoSkillCheck/README.md

 - Install CUDNN 9.x (I have 9.4)
 - Install last version of MSVC
 - Select "GPU" in the Auto skill check webUI, click "RUN" and check if you have a warning message

+What about AMD GPUs/GPUs without CUDA?
+- Install onnxruntime DirectML with `pip install onnxruntime-directml` which allows you to run CUDA operations without NVIDIA GPUs.
+Ensure to uninstall the old onnxruntime-gpu  by `pip uninstall onnxruntime-gpu`

 Why does the script do nothing ?
 - Check if the AI model monitors correctly your game: set the debug option of the webui to "display the monitored frame".
 Play the game and check if it displays correctly the skill check